 China launches new Earth observation satellite

-It was the 276th mission of the Long March rocket series.
+The satellite, Gaofen-12, was launched aboard a Long March-4C rocket and entered the planned orbit successfully.
+It was the 320th flight mission of the Long March carrier rocket series.